JDS478/webauthn-note-app/README.md

 # Webauthn Rails App

-My version of using paskeys for authentication.
+My version of using passkeys for authentication.

 - Create accounts
 - Create notes